What to see in Sicily

 What to see in Sicily – Trapani

-Entering the labyrinth of streets and alleys of its historic center you will discover an elegant town, full of sumptuous churches and Baroque buildings, and a very active port from which you can reach the Egadi islands and other national routes or Tunisia.
+Entering the labyrinth of streets and alleys of its historic center you will discover an elegant town, full of sumptuous churches and baroque buildings, and very active port from which you can reach the Egadi islands and other national routes or Tunisia.

-The surrounding and hilly area is dedicated to wine cultivation with also a suggestive view of the salt flats that look like white desert dunes.
+The surrounding hilly area is dedicated to the cultivation of wine with a suggestive view of the salt pans that look like white desert dunes.

-Trapani is an excellent base for exploring the beautiful attractions it offers such as:
+Trapani is a great base for exploring the beautiful attractions it offers such as:

-Rising at the foot of the Etna volcano, Catania owes its history and fame to the volcano.
+Located at the foot of the volcano Etna, Catania owes to the volcano its history and its fame.

-Built in dark gray lava stone, it was almost completely rebuilt after the earthquake that devastated Sicily in the 17th century.
+Built in dark grey lava stone, it was almost completely rebuilt after the earthquake that devastated Sicily in the 17th century.

-There are still some traces of the different civilizations that have followed one another on the territory such as the Greek, the Roman, the Byzantine and the Norman ones,
+There are still some traces of the different civilizations that have followed each other on the territory such as Greek, Roman, Byzantine and Norman,

 but the baroque is the main heritage of Catania.